martin-creator/Africalancer/README.md

 ## Usage

-This project is a template for many business models  that have booking,  review, payments, and location in the functionality.
+This project is a template for  any marketplace business models  that have booking,  review, payments, and job creation in the functionality.
 It is therefore very possible for anyone to use it as a starting point to build a startup  to improve   lives in your community and even your own life!

 ## Project Status